 Bahrain rounds up dozens over alleged links to Iran’s IRGC

-The country’s interior ministry said legal proceedings are under way against the 41 people arrested.
+Interior Ministry says legal proceedings are under way against the 41 people arrested.

 Bahrain’s Interior Ministry says it has arrested dozens of people in the country accused of belonging to a group linked to Iran’s Islamic Revolutionary Guard Corps (IRGC).